8bhi/PythonHandCric/README.md

 # Cricket Game
-# For The Tkinter Of the same Go Down
+## For The Tkinter version of the same Go Down

 ## Overview